 At a stress management workshop I once attended, a participant asked if there was a difference between feeling stressed and experiencing anxiety.

 Stress is our body’s way of reacting to an event, experience or situation that causes a physical, mental or emotional change.
-Stress is typically triggered by negative situations or is often viewed as a negative response to something.
+Stress is typically triggered by negative situations or is viewed as a negative response to something.

-A good way to remember the difference between the two is stress is how we react to something happening now, whereas anxiety is how we react to something that we believe is going to happen in the future.
+A good way to remember the difference between the two is stress is how we react to something happening now, whereas anxiety is how we react to something we believe is going to happen in the future.
 Our mindset or attitude about life will determine whether we have an optimistic or pessimistic view of our future.